Lily Agg

-Lily Maria Phoebe Agg (born 17 December 1993) is a professional footballer for Women's Championship club London City Lionesses.
-Born in England, she is a member of the Republic of Ireland women's national team.
+Lily Maria Phoebe Agg (born 17 December 1993) is a professional footballer who currently plays for Birmingham City W.F.C. and the Republic of Ireland women's national football team.

 Agg studied at the University of Brighton and has got a teaching degree.
 Alongside her football career, Agg also currently works as a Sports Lecturer at Academy 1 Sports in Essex.

 Early life

-Agg grew up in Eastbourne with her mother Ruth and three siblings.
+Agg grew up in Eastbourne with her mother Ruth and three siblings including Poppy Agg.
 She attended Bishop Bell School and began playing youth football for Eastbourne Borough when she was five years old, before joining Polegate Grasshoppers when she was 11.
+Afterwards, Agg earned trials with Chelsea and Arsenal and would end up joining the latter.

 Club career

 Arsenal

-After moving away from her home in the South East, Agg joined the academy of the most successful club in English women's football, Arsenal.
-She did manage to force her way into the first team squad, but made only a handful of appearances.
+After moving away from her home in the South East, Agg joined the Arsenal W.F.C.
+Academy.
+She did manage to get into the first team squad, but made only a handful of appearances.
 She declined the offer of a full-time contract from Arsenal, preferring to prioritise her university studies.

 Brighton & Hove Albion

-Instead Agg started her professional career back at her hometown club, Brighton & Hove Albion, which she had initially joined at the Under 12's level in Brighton Centre's of Excellence before moving to Arsenal.
+Agg started her professional career back at her hometown club, Brighton & Hove Albion, which she had initially joined at the Under 12's level in Brighton Centre's of Excellence before moving to Arsenal.

 London Bees

-In January 2014 Agg reluctantly left Brighton & Hove Albion, in order to play at a higher level.
-She returned to London, joining the Bees for a short period.
+In January 2014 Agg left Brighton & Hove Albion, in order to play at a higher level.
+She returned to London, joining the London Bees for a short period.
 She scored the club's first ever goal in their 3–1 FA Women's Cup win over Leeds United.